Pennsylvania State Parks

 COVID-19 Mitigation Measures for Parks

-Virtual programs will be offered.
+Virtual and self-guided programs will continue to be offered

-calendar of events for scheduled programs.
+calendar of events for scheduled programs

 If you want to explore Pennsylvania’s great outdoors, you’ve come to the right place.
 DCNR’s Bureau of State Parks manages 300,000 acres for these popular